Traditional Lacto-Fermented Sauerkraut

 • …I could go on!

-What all of these foods have in common is billions of beneficial bacteria (“probiotics”) in every spoonful.
+What all of these foods have in common is billions of beneficial bacteria called probiotics, which are also found in kefir, kimchi, goat milk formula, etc.) in every spoonful.
 Adding these “functional foods” into your routine is something that your gut and your immune system will thank you for!

 GUT HEALTH & IMMUNITY: